Exploiting Code Symmetries for Learning Program Semantics: Introduction

-Current LLM architectures for code are often borrowed from other domains like vision and natural language processing.
-The challenge is to incorporate the knowledge of program semantics, including control/data flow, into LLM architectures \emph{by design} without explicit enumeration in training samples.
-In this paper, we address this challenge by establishing foundational symmetries for code.
-Inspired by translation symmetry in vision, which led to the design of convolution layers, we explore how incorporating similar symmetry-preserving considerations (\eg permutation symmetry) can improve code analysis and modeling.
+Automated program analysis using Large Language Models (LLMs) has become widely popular for software engineering and security tasks~\citep{oss_llm_fuzz, didact-google}, but it remains unclear whether code LLMs can stay robust and generalize to new code~\citep{henke2022semantic, rabin2021generalizability, gao2023two, gao2023discrete, yefet2020adversarial, bundt2022black, zhang2023pelican}.
+This paper aims to enhance LLMs by establishing and preserving fundamental code symmetries, drawing inspiration from translation and rotation symmetries that typically hold in vision.

-\para{Code symmetry.} Intuitively, symmetry of code refers to any transformation applied to a code block that preserves the semantics (\ie input-output behavior) of the original code (see \S\ref{subsec:semantic_preserving_program_symmetries} for a more formal definition).
-For example, these transformations may include operations such as code reordering, variable renaming, or loop unrolling.
+\para{Code symmetry.} Intuitively, symmetry of code refers to any transformation applied to a code block that preserves the semantics (\ie input-output behavior) of the original code.
 Consider a (sequential) code fragment \code{x=2;y=4}.
-Reordering the instructions to \code{y=4;x=2} does not change the semantics (\ie the input-output behavior).
-Of course, any code analysis task that depends solely on the semantics of the code (\eg vulnerability discovery and malware analysis) needs to preserve these symmetries by remaining invariant to the transformations, \ie an ideal, generalized LLM $m$ should have the same output for all semantics-preserving variants.
-Formally, given a code block $c$ and a set of symmetries $G$, $\forall g \in G, m(g(c))=m(c)$.
+Reordering the instructions to \code{y=4;x=2} does not change the semantics of the code.
+Of course, any code analysis task that depends solely on the semantics of the code (\eg bug detection) needs to preserve these symmetries by staying invariant to the transformations.
+Otherwise, if a bug detector flips its prediction from correct to buggy due to such simple semantics-preserving permutations, developers will lose confidence in the tool~\cite{coverity:cacm}.
+Formally, given a code block $c$ and a set of symmetries $G$, an LLM $m$ should ensure $\forall g \in G, m(g(c))=m(c)$.
+Incorporating such an invariant property in the model has proven an effective approach in many domains to enforce domain-specific rules and improve generalization~\cite{cohen2016group}.

-\para{Limitations of existing approaches.} A popular way to indirectly teach an LLM to preserve the symmetries of code is data augmentation and pre-training~\cite{li2021palmtree, wang2022jtrans, ding2023traced, banerjee2021variable}.
-This involves applying different semantics-preserving transformations from the set $G$ to an existing code block $c$, thereby generating a large number of additional training/pre-training examples.
-However, this approach has two major limitations.
-First, it is often prohibitively expensive to exhaustively train an LLM on all augmented samples generated from even a single code block and a given transformation.
-For instance, the number of ways to reorder instructions within a code block while still preserving its input-output behavior can grow factorially with the number of instructions in the code block~\cite{smotherman1991efficient}.
-Second, even if the model can be trained on all these enumerations, there is \emph{no guarantee} that the model will learn to be invariant to these transformations in $G$.